dluobo/ingex/studio/processing/media_transfer/README.txt

 Alternatively, FTP can be used to transfer material - see xferserver.pl for command-line options

 (The present scheme does not use media_transfer.pl.)

+xferserver.pl maintains a file called paths, which it uses to keep tabs on what it has copied (to prevent re-copying) and to continue copying automatically after restarting.
+Its format is described in xferserver.pl.

 AUTOMATICALLY GENERATING SAMBA EXPORTS FOR AVID